carolina-ar-vr/VR-Maze-Game/README.md

 # VR-Maze-Game
 ## Description
-This is a project created by the CARVR software team in collaboration with the design team.
+This is a Unity VR project created by the CARVR software team in collaboration with the design team.
 In this game, you can explore a dungeon maze in VR, solve puzzles to get from room to room, and interact with other objects throughout the game to do various different things.
+We started this project in the fall of 2023, and are presently still working on it.

 ## Device Compatability & Set-up
 We recommend playing this project using the Oculus Quest Link.
 Instructions on how to set up Quest Link can be found at [this link](https://www.meta.com/help/quest/articles/headsets-and-accessories/oculus-link/set-up-link/).